javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 What we've done -- is definitely a cheat.
 The function does not work: an attempt to calculate `pow(3,4)` would give an incorrect result, but tests pass.

-Here we can see a typical situation: tests pass, but the function works wrong.
-That happens.
+...But the situation is quite typical, it happens in practice.
+Tests pass, but the function works wrong.
 Our spec is imperfect.
 We need to add more use cases to it.

 Let's add one more test to see if `pow(3, 4) = 81`.